Following public consultation about the preferred route of the North Wokingham Distributor Road (NWDR) the

 Local residents were dismayed by this outcome, given the understanding they had previously that Route B was deliverable.

-The revised scheme also provides for widening Bell Foundry Lane, softening the bend at its eastern end and adding a parallel footpath and cycle way within the section adjacent to Cantley Recreation Ground.
+The revised scheme also provided for widening Bell Foundry Lane, softening the bend at its eastern end and adding a parallel footpath and cycle way within the section adjacent to Cantley Recreation Ground.

-The Borough Council has issued the following summary of what remains to be done:
+The Borough Council has issued the following summary of progress:

 West of Old Forest Road– links the A329 Reading Road to the Toutley Road section of the NWDR.
-The planning application for this section is due to be submitted December 2018 with construction due to be begin in Winter 2019, subject to planning permission.
+The planning application for this section was approved in May 2019 and construction is due to be begin in the Spring of 2020.

-Toutley Road– the preliminary design of this section is near completion with detailed design to follow shortly.
-Construction is due to begin in Winter 2019 with plans for it to be open to traffic by Winter 2020.
+Toutley Road–detailed design work is all but complete.
+Construction is due to begin in the Spring of 2020 with plans for it to be open to traffic by Spring 2021.

 Matthewsgreen Farm (Queen’s Road) - This section which runs between the roundabout on Twyford Road and Toutley Road, through Matthewsgreen Farm, has been delivered by the developer and is open to the public.

-Bell Foundry Lane– improvements are currently being carried out to this section with the road being widened and footway/cycleway being constructed.
+Bell Foundry Lane– improvements have been carried out to this section with the road being widened and a footway/cycleway constructed.

 Ashridge Farm– this section will connect Bell Foundry Lane with the Kentwood Farm section which is being constructed by Crest Nicholson.
-The planning application for this section is expected to be submitted in early 2019 with construction planned to start in Spring 2020, subject to planning approval.
+The planning application for this section was approved in March 2019 with construction planned to start in Autumn 2020.

 Kentwood Farm - the developer for Kentwood Farm is Crest Nicholson.
 The east section, named Diamond Jubilee Way, runs between the roundabout on Warren House Road and Pebblestone Cottage (now demolished) and has largely been delivered by the developer.
 The west section runs between the roundabout on Warren House Road and Ashridge Farm and is still under construction by Crest Nicholson.